snowplow/sql-runner/README.md

 ## Overview

-Run playbooks of SQL scripts in series and parallel on Amazon Redshift and PostgreSQL.
+Run playbooks of SQL scripts in series and parallel on Snowflake DB, Amazon Redshift and PostgreSQL.

 Used with **[Snowplow][snowplow]** for scheduled SQL-based transformations of event stream data.